RaphWa/temp_and_humi_arduino/README.md

 | 7 | H0.1 | H0.2 | H0.3 | H0.4 | H0.5 | H0.6 | H0.7 | H0.8 |

 temp/T= Temperature in celsius, humi/H= Humidity in percent, .= placholder

+### First row
+The first row (at index 0) contains LEDs for additional information and warnings.
+Within that row the first LED is activated if the measured temperatue is negativ. the next two LEDs are activated if the measured temperature is too high (temp is above [TEMP_TOO_HIGH](https://github.com/RaphWa/temp_and_humi_arduino/blob/main/nano/nano.ino)) or too low (temp is lower than [TEMP_TOO_LOW](https://github.com/RaphWa/temp_and_humi_arduino/blob/main/nano/nano.ino)).
+The following two LEDs at the two indices 3 and 4 are activated if the measured humidity is too high (humi is above [HUMI_TOO_HIGH](https://github.com/RaphWa/temp_and_humi_arduino/blob/main/nano/nano.ino)) or too low (temp is lower than [HUMI_TOO_LOW](https://github.com/RaphWa/temp_and_humi_arduino/blob/main/nano/nano.ino)).
+The LED at the index 5 is activated if the measured humidity equals 0.0% and the LED at the index 6 is activated if the measured humidity equals 100.0%.

 # Structure